 Check out more on the best GPS with Backup camera.

 What is a dash cam?

 A dash cam, which also means dashboard camera is a device that is mounted on your vehicle dashboard to record or capture what is happening while you drive.
 The dash cam aims to help you keep track of what happened to your vehicle in the event of an accident or other activities that may be important to you while you are in motion.

-Some of them record these footage and store in a memory card.
-The more sophisticated ones can record videos and pictures even when the vehicle is on park.
-And there is vandalization on the car and automatically send it to the owner using 4G network.
+Some of them record these footage and store it in a memory card.
+The more sophisticated ones can record videos and pictures even when the vehicle is in the park.
+And there is vandalization on the car and automatically sends it to the owner using the 4G network.